Nabothian cysts, also known as a retention cysts of the cervix 11, are non-neoplastic cystic lesions that occur in relation to the uterine cervix.

 Dr RF Player (inc...

-The napkin-ring sign (cardiac) is a recently described sign encountered on CT-coronary angiogram (coronary CTA) performed on modern MDCT (number of rows 64 or higher).
-It has been shown to possess a high predictive value in predicting future cardiac events and is considered one of the imaging co...
+The napkin-ring sign (heart) is a recently described sign encountered on CT coronary angiogram (coronary CTA) performed on modern MDCT.
+It has been shown to possess a high predictive value in predicting future cardiac events and is considered one of the imaging correlates of an unstable plaque. ...

 Jeune syndrome - asphyxiating thoracic dysplasia